Fire Extinguisher Installation Regulations And Requirements Guide

 All fire extinguishers used for educational purposes, whether in buildings or schools, must be installed in accordance to AS 2444-2001.

 You can also install your fire extinguisher inside a cabinet if you want to prevent students form tampering with the portable equipment.
+It would be good to note that there is nothing blocking access to fire extinguishers at all times.

 Your vehicle must be equipped with adequate safety measures, if it is utilised for work purposes.
 The same provision must be made in case of fire safety equipment.